signaldust/bunny-jit/README.md

 On the other hand Bunny-JIT does not perform any sort of aliasing analysis for memory.
 It probably never will, because this is such a huge can of worms.
 Bunny-JIT will not be an efficient compiler for high-level object-oriented languages.
 I don't care, it's really not the focus.
+I will reconsider if I can come up with an elegant enough algorithm.